-Going up to the second floor you are surrounded by archaeological remains belonging to the Grosseto area (excluding Roselle) from Prehistory up to late Ancient Age.
-In this third section you can find documents from the Palaeolithic to the Iron Age, followed by an exhibition of Oriental-style objects, but also many documents from the Archaic Age, some of them about commerce, together with Etruscan, Greek and Carthaginian amphorae.
+Going up to the second floor you are surrounded by other archaeological remains belonging to the Grosseto area, from Prehistory up to late Ancient Age.
+In this section you can find documents from the Palaeolithic to the Iron Age, followed by an exhibition of Oriental-style objects, but also many documents from the Archaic Age, some of them about commerce, together with Etruscan, Greek and Carthaginian amphorae.

 The journey ends visiting the fifth section of the museum dedicated to history of Grosseto with archaeological finds that date back to Classical Age.